 Oaks Amusement Park

-On the banks of the Willamette River in Portland’s more southern Sellwood neighbourhood, there are plenty of carnival thrills in the historic Oaks Amusement Park.
-It has been opened in 1905 and provides a mix of classics like bumper cars, a roller coaster, miniature golf, go-carts and modern rides that made us queasy just looking at them, especially the huge centrifuge-like contraption.
+On the banks of the Willamette River in Portland’s more southern Sellwood neighborhood, there are plenty of carnival thrills in the historic Oaks Amusement Park.
+It has been opened in 1905 and provides a mix of classics like bumper cars, a roller coaster, miniature golf, go-carts, and new rides that made us queasy just looking at them, especially the enormous centrifuge-like contraption.

 In WIDM, the contestants had the entire part for themselves at night and needed to reach the rides without getting caught by the (laser game) snipers.

 The kids obviously loved the rides.
-The parents, still feeling full of just one doughnut, wisely avoided them and strolled around, studying the common American in their natural leisure habitat.
+The parents, still feeling full of just one doughnut, wisely avoided them and strolled around, studying the ordinary American in their natural leisure habitat.

-After that it was a short drive to Oregon City to admire the natural 40ft.
-(12m) high and 1500ft.
-(457m) wide horseshoe-shaped waterfalls in the Willamette river.
-As from 1842, the falls has been used to power various mills (lumber, flower, wool and paper) and was used for turbine-generated electricity for the city of Portland since 1889.
-Unsurprisingly, as the water throughput of the Willamette Falls almost equalled that Niagara Falls.
+After that, it was a short drive to Oregon City to admire the natural 40ft (12m) high and 1500ft (457m) wide horseshoe-shaped waterfalls in the Willamette River.
+From 1842, the falls have been used to power various mills (lumber, flower, wool, and paper) and were used for turbine-generated electricity for the city of Portland since 1889.
+Unsurprisingly, as the water throughput of the Willamette Falls almost equaled that Niagara Falls.
 Since 1873 a canal and set of locks allowed vessels to pass into the Willamette Valley as well.

 Q Restaurant & Bar

-From their menu that is based on hyper-seasonal produce, Chantal choose the beautiful entree-size Panzanella Salad and a side of Sautéed Spinach (with whipped ricotta, toasted pine nuts and golden raisins) and I ordered the Lamb Bolognese.
+From their menu that is based on hyper-seasonal produce, Chantal chose the beautiful entree-size Panzanella Salad, and a side of Sautéed Spinach (with whipped ricotta, toasted pine nuts, and golden raisins) and I ordered the Lamb Bolognese.
 As long as there is pasta marinara with parmesan cheese on the menu, the kids are happy too!

-As desserts, we had house made Melon Sorbet and Blackberry Ice Cream as well as the Crème Brulée from the “Smaller Treats” section.
+As for desserts, we had house-made Melon Sorbet and Blackberry Ice Cream as well as the Crème Brulée from the “Smaller Treats” section.
 It was just that: delicious and served in a small coffee cup, much to the dismay of our youngest 😉

 When we were waiting for our bill, there was some commotion as a hobo or skater (witnesses were not conclusive) threw a couple of bottles onto the restaurant’s front windows on Taylor Street, just behind where we were sitting.
-Luckily, they didn’t give way, so nobody got hurt and only some glass had to be swept from the sidewalk.
-Quite a stupid/gutsy move as the police station is only 1 block or so away and several patrol cars were circling the neighbourhood in minutes.
+Luckily, they didn’t give way, so nobody got hurt, and only some glass had to be swept from the sidewalk.
+Quite a stupid/gutsy move as the police station is only 1 block or so away, and several patrol cars were circling the neighborhood in minutes.